bekk/bekk-christmas/post/react/flow-to-typescript.md

 Because the file extension had changed it was important that git marked the file as being moved, not removed + added, to preserve the history.
 Since Flow and TypeScript syntax is roughly equal, and ESLint ensured correct formatting, 99% of files preserved history.

+## Winter is coming

+The 3 week freeze was upon us.
+All that matters was getting the number of errors down to 0.
+There was no time for refactoring, and little to no change in logic.
+The output from

+Winter is comming TheStarting the all get that number down to 0

 Oi her var det stopp!
 Dette gjennstår